Diderot-Language/examples/halftone/README.md

 On the other hand, to quantitatively check that the particle density is as it should be, we run with many more particles (which can take a few minutes to finish).
-The following creates a histogram of the X positions, above the rasterized image of the particle positions, to ensure position along X approaches a linear ramp:
+The following uses `-radmm 0.004 1` (versus `-radmm 0.04 1` above) for the particle computation, so that inter-particle distance may be a tenth of what it was previously (resulting in up to 100 times greater particle density).
+A histogram of the X positions, plotted above the rasterized image of the particle positions, provides visual confirmation that horizontal (X position) particle density approaches the linear ramp expected from the linear ramp of the underlying image.

 	rm -f {hp,pos}-????.{png,nrrd} pos.nrrd
 	./halftone -s 10 -l 800 -radmm 0.004 1 -eps 0.00004 -pcp 2